-Occasionally, some have the misfortune of being involved in collisions with untraced motorists, who leave the scene of the accident without you obtaining their vehicle registration or personal information.
-Even worse, you may find out later that the driver at fault has provided you with false details.
-In both situations, you will not be able…
+Occasionally, some people will have the misfortune of being involved in a collision with an untraced motorist.
+Perhaps the other driver had left the scene of the accident without them being given the opportunity to obtain the third-party vehicle registration or personal information.
+Even worse, they may later find out that the third-party driver at…

 One of the saddest parts of our job is trying to help families who have lost a loved one as a result of a serious Road Traffic Accident.
 The devastation that fatal accidents cause in terms of emotional pain and anguish is hard to describe.
 In the aftermath of a fatal accident, those left behind…

-Unfortunately, not every accident is straightforward, and it can sometimes take time and the compilation of evidence to determine who is responsible for causing the collision.
-Additionally, there can be occasions when a driver attempts to avoid accepting liability by providing a different account of what actually occurred in the accident.
-Liability dispute claims require…
+Unfortunately, not every accident is straightforward, and it can sometimes take time, effort and perseverance to gather evidence to determine and prove who is responsible for causing the collision.
+Additionally, there can be occasions when a driver attempts to avoid accepting liability by providing a different or fake account of what actually occurred in the…

 Motorcycle Accident Claim